stfc/PSyclone/doc/developers.rst

 is definitely required, or whether it might be required, as this is determined by the halo exchange itself at code generation time.
-The reason for deferring this information is that it can change as transformations are added.
+The reason for deferring this information is that it can change as transformations are applied.

-Aynschronous Halo Exchanges
+Asynchronous Halo Exchanges
 +++++++++++++++++++++++++++

 The Dynamo0p3AsynchronousHaloExchange transformation allows the